-- This piece was first published in February 2016, but with adidas strongly rumoured to be joining forces with Arsenal again from the summer of 2019, we felt it was worth revisiting, with updated graphics and added information.
+- This piece was first published in February 2016, but with adidas joining forces with Arsenal again from the summer of 2019, we felt it was worth revisiting, with updated graphics and added information.

 It has been 24 years since Arsenal last wore adidas kits, but for fans of a certain age – certainly this quarter – they hold a certain cachet.

 The German manufacturers began making the strips in 1986 and remained for eight years, with each home kit having navy trim and each away being a mix of a rich yellow, navy and red, but the timeline encompassed big changes in English football and kit design.

 According to the excellent @TheArsenalShirt, Arsenal’s board were initially resistant to the idea of adidas putting their famous three-stripe mark on the equally famous white sleeves .
 Eventually, they were persuaded – apparently due to a fear that the stripes on the shoulders only would resemble too much the Liverpool shirt which had been released a year earlier when they partnered with adidas (see below right for our impression).
 The revised conditions were the stripes could only appear on the sleeves.

 When shorts- or socks-clashes arose in away games, Arsenal wore their change strip, but that wasn’t an option at Watford.
 Games at Vicarage Road in 1986-87 and 1987-88 provided the only examples of Arsenal wearing anything other than red socks with the home kit during their adidas tenure.

 The away strip took a lot of its cues from its Umbro predecessor, with a navy v-neck and red trim, with the design identical to the home apart from the contrasting sleeves and the lack of pinstriped shorts.
 The far-from-ideal scenario of mixing the home shorts with away shirts reared its head at Southampton (the combination was worn as Alan Shearer scored hat-trick on his Saints debut).